 |5||End-uses||For any expenditure in connection with the business of the borrower.|

 |6||Conversion into Equity||Conversion of ECB into equity is freely permitted subject to regulations applicable for Foreign Investment in Startups.|

-Based on Master Direction dated 1st January 2016, the extracts above have helped the Startup campaign of Government of India as far as financial needs of such entity is a concern.
-The liberalized way of reporting and compliance list has made it friendlier for both borrower and Investor to work together in India.
+Based on Master Direction dated 1st January 2016, the extracts above have helped the Startup campaign of Government of India as far as the financial needs of such entity is a concern.
+The liberalized way of reporting and compliance list has made it friendlier for both borrowers and investors to work together in India.

 Read our article:What are the Income Tax Laws for Startups in India